(4621 House floor votes analyzed β so far...)

 Co-sponsors: Dave Rader Denise Hader Neil Hays Cody Maynard Chris Banning

-π Details π View Bill on Legislature WebsiteLast Action: None
+π Details π View Bill on Legislature WebsiteLast Action: Recommendation to the full committee; Do Pass Appropriations and Budget Education Subcommittee

 Date: 2025-02-17